elsa-workflows/elsa-website/docs/guides-recurring-task.md

 sidebar_label: Recurring Task
 ---

-Using timer activities are a great way to kick off recurring tasks.
-Elsa ships with 3 types of timer activities:

-* CronEvent
-* InstantEvent
-* TimerEvent
+In this guide, we will do the following:

+* Create a console application.
-In this guide, we will implement a workflow that is automatically triggered every 5 seconds using the `TimerEvent` activity.
+* Programmatically define a workflow definition that automatically executes every 5 seconds using the `TimerEvent` activity.

+Let's get to it!

 ## Create Console Project